h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **What if there are a large number of categorical factor levels?**

-  Large number of categoricals are handled very efficiently - there is never any one-hot encoding.
+  Large numbers of categoricals are handled very efficiently - there is never any one-hot encoding.

+- **Given the same training set and the same GBM parameters, will GBM produce a different model with two different validation data sets, or the same model?**

+  The same model will be generated.

 ###GBM Algorithm